AnotherMedo/gask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

 $$$compress

-Cask provides a useful `@cask.decorators.compress` decorator that gzips or deflates a response body if possible.
+Gask provides a useful `@gask.decorators.compress` decorator that gzips or deflates a response body if possible.
 This is useful if you don't have a proxy like Nginx or similar in front of your server to perform the compression for you.

-Like all decorators, `@cask.decorators.compress` can be defined on a level of a set of `cask.Routes`:
+Like all decorators, `@gask.decorators.compress` can be defined on a level of a set of `gask.Routes`:

 $$$compress2

-Or globally, in your `cask.Main`:
+Or globally, in your `gask.Main`:

 $$$compress3